runit-malik/heatwave-orders-hol/create-oac-instance/create-oac-instance.md

 3. Click on the "Connections" tab on the Endpoints > Internal FQDN > Click on the Copy link.
     ![hw db endpoint](./images/hw-db-endpoint.png " hw db endpoint")

-4. Save the Hostname in your notepad for use with OAC
+4. Save the Hostname in your notepad for use with OAC in a later lab.
     Example: **hwdb.sub09012...hwvcn.oraclevcn.com**

 **Congratulations!
-You have successfully finished the Lab.
+You have successfully finished this Lab.
 Please proceed to the next lab.**

 ## Acknowledgements